GD Project · Environmental Well-being

 How the three work together

 EcoStride gets people physically planting and moving.
 The Eco-Warriors course gives them the knowledge to do it well and keep going.
-The EcoStride platform connects everyone — giving participants a map to find inspiration, a stage to share successes, and research to back up why they're doing it.
+The EcoStride platform connects everyone.

 Together, the three initiatives create a complete cycle: awareness → education → action → community → more awareness.
-Each person who participates becomes an ambassador, pulling in more participants through the community pages and the visibility of their growing plants around the city.
+Each person who participates becomes an ambassador.

 Filters